Strategoose/gva_publication/report_maker/README.md

 First the index.html is populated with all of the separate SVG and markdown - see temp_index.html.
 This completes the overall struture with remaining Jinja variables like {{ value }} which are populated by values stored in the context dictionary passed to build().

+So basically first we process all the different files types to create one big index.html that is a regular jinja template that we can view as temp_index.html.

 Write intermediate steps to make debugging easier.

 Build steps